* Dollar falls vs Swiss franc after new bank regulations

 * Euro helped by short squeeze, German and French surveys

-* Canadian dollar falls to new 4-1/2-year low, Aussie slumps
+* Canadian dollar falls to 4-1/2-year low; Aussie slumps

-The greenback fell to a one-week low against the euro and Swiss franc.
-It also fell sharply against the yen, following a weak Chinese manufacturing number.
+The dollar also fell sharply against the yen, following a weak Chinese manufacturing number.
 Soft factory data from China sent Asian stocks lower, losses that persisted in Europe and Wall Street and boosted demand for the safe-haven yen.

 "With the market of the view that the European Central Bank is going to be conservative when it comes to monetary policy easing, strong manufacturing data just pushes further back the possibility of any unconventional policy, which tends to lift the euro," said Shahab Jalinoos, currency strategist at UBS in Stamford, Connecticut.

 The dollar was down 1.6 percent against the Swiss franc to 0.897 franc.
 It fell as low as 0.8964 franc.
 The euro was 0.5 percent lower at 1.2288 francs.